-Pen and Tell It! for Grades 2-8
+Pen and Tell It!

-ABOUT Pen and Tell It!
+About Pen and Tell It!

-All classes are stand-alone sessions.
-Tuition is $20–$25.
+It’s time to ditch the snow boots and have some writing fun with us this spring!
+At Pen and Tell It!, you will have the opportunity to try your hand at new ideas, writing skills, fascinating prompts, and more!
 If you register for two or more classes, you’ll receive 10% off!
 You can mix and match if you have more than one writer in your family, too.

 Classes take place at Thurber Center, 91 Jefferson Avenue, Columbus, OH 43215.
 If you have accessibility needs, please contact us before registering.